-Although gender violence is traditionally defined as violence against women, the definition has expanded to include any violence against women, men, gay, lesbian, bisexual or transgender individuals.
+Although gender-based violence is traditionally defined as violence against women, the definition has expanded to include any violence against women, men, gay, lesbian, bisexual or transgender individuals.
 This type of violence can include physical, psychological or sexual abuse to the victims, including rape.
 Gender violence can take place in a personal relationship or in a public arena, between men and women, between the same genders, between partners or between strangers.
 Gender violence can happen to anyone regardless of race, class, age, appearance, gender identity or sexual orientation.

 As defined in the University of Denver Honor Code, sexual misconduct includes, but is not limited to any physical act that is sexual in nature and performed without the effective consent of all parties.